-The goal of the Cochlear Implant Program is to give your child the tools he or she needs to understand language and learn to communicate effectively and confidently.
+Our expert staff is skilled in the use of advanced hearing technologies, and provides unparalleled and compassionate care to hearing impaired and deaf children.
+Our Cochlear Implant Program is designed to give your child the tools they need to understand language and learn to communicate effectively and confidently.

-- Comprehensive information about all educational and communication options available for the child
+- comprehensive information about all educational and communication options available for your child